eradiate/eradiate/docs/rst/getting_started/building.rst

     * cmake 3.16.4
     * Python 3.7.3

+Compiling
+^^^^^^^^^

-Now, compilation should be as simple as running the following from inside Eradiate's root directory:
+After following the steps for your OS above, compilation should be as simple as running the following from inside Eradiate's root directory:

 .. code-block:: bash